Find a Car with our Quick Search

 Key Phases of Growth:

-• Prior to 1991: A small number of domestic automakers, such as Hindustan Motors (Ambassador) and Premier Automobiles (Premier Padmini), controlled the industry.
+• Before 1991: A small number of domestic automakers, such as Hindustan Motors (Ambassador) and Premier Automobiles (Premier Padmini), controlled the industry.
 Innovation and competition were scarce.

 • Post-Liberalization (1991 onwards): Economic changes encouraged competition and innovation by opening the door for foreign companies like Suzuki, Hyundai, and Honda to enter the market.

-2000s to Present: One of the global industries with the quickest rates of growth is now this one.
+2000s to Present: One of the global industries with the quickest growth rates is now this one.
 Thanks to growing disposable income, better infrastructure, and an expanding middle class, India has become the world’s fourth-largest vehicle market by volume.

 2. Market Size and Segmentation.